Talented-6/dot-files/archlinux/installation.md

 quit
 # test
 ping -c5 www.baidu.com
-# install, but it has a bug while mannually set the disk layout
+# install, but it has a bug while mannually setting up the disk layout
 # archinstall
 ```